jlinoff/pam/README.md

 click on the `"Save"` button at the end to save changes.
 If you do not, any changes you made will be lost.

-## File Integrity Check
+## Security Considerations

+### What PAM does

+The two mechanisms below are what _PAM_ itself puts in place.
+They are verifiable from the source: one is a line in `www/index.html`, the other a digest written into every file you save.

-Since v2.5.0 every saved file carries a SHA-256 digest of its records and preferences, stored inside the encrypted payload as `meta.integrity`.
+e v2.5.0 every saved file carries a SHA-256 digest of its records and preferences, stored inside the encrypted payload as `meta.integrity`.
 On load _PAM_ recomputes it and compares before applying anything.